pulumi/docs/content/docs/guides/self-hosted/_index.md

 ### Quickstart Option #1 - Using the all-in-one approach

+{{% notes type="warning" %}}
+If you are running this option on a macOS, then ensure that the experimental feature "Use gRPC FUSE for file sharing" is not enabled.
+You can find this setting in your Docker Desktop's preferences window under Experimental Features.
+{{% /notes %}}

 If you would like to use Pulumi’s all-in-one solution, you just need to run the run-ee.sh like this: `run-ee.sh -f ./all-in-one/docker-compose.yml`.
-This will start all of the necessary components using working defaults, including a DB container that is migrated using our DB scripts.
+This will start all components using working defaults, including a DB container that is migrated using our DB scripts.

+{{% notes "info" %}}
-> **Note**: Values for the environment variables used by the each of the containers in this approach should be set in the `./all-in-one/docker-compose.yml` file.
+Environment variables should be set in the `./all-in-one/docker-compose.yml` file.
+{{% /notes %}}

 ### Quickstart Option #2 - Provide your own Database

 The service is tested against a MySQL version 5.6 instance.
 It is assumed that you have a DB instance called `pulumi-db` running at port `3306` and accessible within a network called `pulumi-ee`.

-If your DB instance uses a different port, be sure to update
+{{% notes "info" %}}

-> **Note**: You will need the `migrations` folder downloaded locally, which contains the DB scripts that need to be applied against your DB instance.
+You will need the `migrations` folder downloaded locally, which contains the DB scripts that need to be applied against your DB instance.
 Your Pulumi sales contact should be able to provide you with this.
+{{% /notes %}}